 Well by this time next week, most of us will be enjoying yet another ESRI User Conference.
 I believe this is my 10th and 5th in a row.
 My focus on the UC has changed over the years, but I still enjoy going.
 I’m just amazed at how big it has become since moving to San Diego from Palm Springs.
 There are a couple things I’m looking forward to and I thought I’d list them here in no real order.

 - ArcSDE on PostgreSQL – I’ve got no problem with Oracle, just that many of our clients just can’t afford it.
 PostgreSQL would fit that bill perfectly.
 I’m not too high on MySQL so I don’t care too much about support of the RDBMS, but PostgreSQL would be super.

 - Open ArcWeb Services – Given the press that Google Maps has gotten, I’d love to see Jack announce that they will open up a reduced functionality version of ArcWeb Services for free.
 Then all ESRI has to do is convince people to start using it (blog about it!).

 - Meeting everyone at the blogger meet up – I’m looking forward to meeting many of you.

 - ArcGIS 9.2 – I’ve seen some peaks at what might be announced with 9.2 and I’m quite interested.
 I’m going to try and go to as many Technical Workshops as I can.

-- ArcGIS .NET Developer Special Interest Group Meeting - Art Haddad has posted some interesting thoughts on his blog over the past week.
+- his blog over the past week.
 I’d like to see more of what he’s talking about. (dead link) – Art Haddad has posted some interesting thoughts on

 - Jithen Singh on ArcGIS Server Implementation – I’m always interesting in “real” implementations of ESRI software.
 We usually have tight deadlines and it sounds like Jithen did too.